pgRouting/pgvroom/doc/vroom/vro_vroomShipmentsPlain.rst

 This function can be used to get the solution to a problem involving only shipments.

 .. index::
-   single: vrp_vroomShipmentsPlain -- Experimental on v0.2
+   single: vro_vroomShipmentsPlain -- Experimental on v0.2

 Signature
 -------------------------------------------------------------------------------